dk/Net-MitDK/README.md

 and then confirm the request from MitDK.
 If that works, the script will create an authorization token and save it in your home catalog under `.mitdk/default.profile`.
 This token will be used for password-less logins to the MitDK site.
-In case it expires, in will need to be renewed using the same procedure.
+In case it expires, it will need to be renewed using the same procedure.

 In case you never logged in to the Digital Post, you'll get a login error.